Time to Modify the Child Custody Orders?

 An affidavit showing why the current situation impairs the physical safety or mental health of the children is also required upon the filing of any motion to modify a child custody order requesting a change of primary conservatorship.

-With almost two decades involved in child custody matters and having experiences on all sides of the fights, Balekian Hayes, PLLC is your best choice for the job and you will be grateful that you have them on your side when you need assistance with a divorce, child custody or other family law related matter.
+With almost two decades involved in child custody matters and child custody modifications in TX, along with having experiences on all sides of the fights, Balekian Hayes, PLLC is your best choice for the job and you will be grateful that you have them on your side when you need assistance with a divorce, child custody or other family law related matter.